 CTAP2 defines how a FIDO client such as a web browser or operating system communicates with an authenticator.
 An authenticator is the component that verifies a user’s identity.

 In U2F (or CTAP1), the authenticator was always a security key.
-CTAP2 adds support for additional authenticators that reside on a user’s device, such as voice and facial recognition, fingerprints or a PIN.
+CTAP2 adds support for alternative authenticators that reside on a user’s device, such as voice and facial recognition, fingerprints or a PIN.

 Stolen passwords are one of the most common cyberattack vectors.
 FIDO offers a passwordless authentication solution that mitigates this threat.

 Hackers cannot steal passkeys through the usual means.
-For example, passkeys are phishing-resistant, because users never share their private keys directly with services.
+For example, passkeys are phishing-resistant, because users do not share their private keys directly with services.
 User authentication takes place primarily on the user’s device.
 Even if an online service suffers a data breach, the passkey remains inaccessible.

 FIDO also removes the need for one-time passcodes (OTPs), which hackers can intercept or spoof.
 The FIDO passkey remains protected on the user’s device without exposure to external systems.

 FIDO supports multifactor authentication (MFA), which requires that users present two or more factors to verify their identities.
-For example, to access an account protected by a device-bound passkey, a user needs two factors—their device and biometric data or a PIN—to unlock the passkey and sign a challenge.
+For example, to access an account protected by a device-bound passkey, a user needs two factors: their device and biometric data or a PIN, which together unlock the passkey and sign a challenge.

 FIDO standards can help some organizations comply with data privacy and protection regulations such as the General Data Protection Regulation (GDPR), Payment Card Industry Data Security Standard (PCI DSS) and the California Consumer Privacy Act (CCPA).